About Open Studios

 How can I apply to be part of the tour?

-Applications for the tour are available online starting February 1st; the deadline to apply is April 30th.
+Applications for the tour are available online every year starting March 1st; the deadline to apply is April 30th.
 The tour is limited to adults [18 or older] who are full-time residents of Santa Cruz County.

 What is a studio and what is it like to visit them?